The Future of Real Time Payments in India

 Potential benefits of real-time payments

 Apart from the obvious benefits of instant money transfer, there are many other advantages of RTP.
 Real-time payments improve liquidity.
-It helps businesses in their daily operation by speeding up the process and making transaction simple, safe and secure.
+It helps businesses in their daily operation by speeding up the process and making transactions simple, safe and secure.
 RTP ensures better cash management of merchants and consumers as well as financial institutions.
-Buyers no longer need to go through the hassles of obtaining a cheque for significant purchases.
-Less physical cash means less opportunity to get robbed.
-You can easily pay your hospital bills, claim your insurance, book tickets, pay EMIs and other transactions without physically being present everywhere, which otherwise consume a lot of time.
-Additionally, the digital transaction ensures accounting of funds and hence fewer chances of frauds and illegal transactions.
+Buyers no longer need to go through the hassle of obtaining a cheque for significant purchases.
+Less physical cash means fewer chances of getting robbed.
+You can easily pay your hospital bills, claim your insurance, book tickets, pay EMIs, and other transactions without physically being present everywhere, which otherwise consumes a lot of time.
+Additionally, the digital transaction ensures the accounting of funds and, hence, fewer chances of fraud and illegal transactions.

 What is driving the growth of real-time payments?

-Advancements in technology: With the ease of internet and the availability of smartphones at affordable prices, it is now found with 12% of rural and 58% of urban Indians.
-Cash is now replaced by digital wallets and pay apps.
+Advancements in technology: With the growing ease of internet access and affordable smartphones, 12% of rural and 58% of urban Indians now have accessibility.
+Cash is progressively being replaced by digital wallets, pay apps, and real-time payments.